 Nevada OSHA: 1 in 4 sites in Las Vegas violate mask mandate

-LAS VEGAS (AP) - State inspectors say they found one in four bars, businesses, gyms and salons in and around Las Vegas not complying with Nevada Gov. Steve Sisolak’s order for people to use face coverings in public places to stem the spread of the coronavirus.
+LAS VEGAS (AP) - Officials say one in four bars, businesses, gyms and salons in and around Las Vegas are not complying with Nevada Gov. Steve Sisolak’s order for people to use face coverings in public places.

-OSHA said it visited about 350 places statewide on Wednesday and found southern Nevada sites had a 75 percent compliance rate, while northern Nevada was 84%.
+OSHA said it visited about 350 places statewide on Wednesday and found southern Nevada sites had a 75% compliance rate.
+The compliance rate for northern Nevada was 84%.

 (Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.)